DaniyalSarwari/git-commands/README.md

  - `git fetch`                          // fetch the changes from remote repository but not merge with local repository.
  - `git merge`                          // merge the fetched changes *(from command **git fetch**)* to local repository.
- - `git pull`                           // fetch and merge the changes from the upstream remote to local repository (best practice is to use local repo name and branch name **e.g git pull origin main**)
+ - `git pull`                           // fetch and merge the changes from the upstream remote to local repository (best practice is to use local repo name and branch name **e.g git pull origin main**) (to pull another branch present in remote but not in local then use this **git pull origin (remote-branch-name)** and checkout into it)
  - `git branch -M [branch-name]`        // change active/working branch name **e.g git branch -M main**
  - `git remote add [set-repo-name] [url]`   // connect local repo to remote repo **e.g git remote add origin (link)**
  - `git remote -v`                      // show the remotely connected repo url to local repo
- - `git push -u [repo-name] [branch-name]` // push all local commits to specific branch of remote repo *(here -u flag create upstream so that to use only git push command without mentioning repo/branch name worth noting that here (repo-name) is not the actual name of remote repo)*
+ - `git push -u [repo-name] [branch-name]` // push all local commits to specific branch of remote repo *(here -u flag create upstream so that to use only git push command without mentioning repo/branch name worth noting that here (repo-name) is not the actual name of remote repo and if branch doesn't exist on remote then it will create another branch of this name on remote repo)*
  - `git remote show`                    // display the locel name of connected repo
  - `git remote show [repo-name]`        // show the status of remote repo **e.g git remote show origin**